MartyShepard/DOSBox-Optionals/README.md

 * last version of DOS4GW and DOS4GU for unbound and DOS32A are now on Z: for Games and stability
 * More joysticks with up to 10 buttons (can be used depending on the configuration.
 DOS / Windows95 / 98 with driver)
 * Due to the last svn version there is now something like "Cloudsaves"
 * Also in the archive.
-DOSBOx lite and Heavy Debug versions.
+DOSBOx lite and Heavy Debug version